mohamed-kabba/homelab-docs/README.md

 **n8n major version upgrade.** Upgrading across several major versions changed the node set and broke the existing workflows.
 Some have been rebuilt; the platform is currently dormant while other work takes priority.
-The lesson was about upgrade paths on self-hosted platforms with breaking changes — reading release notes is not optional, and neither is a rollback plan.
+The lesson was about upgrade paths on self-hosted platforms with breaking changes.
+Reading release notes is not optional, and neither is a rollback plan.

 ---